bormaxi8080/osint-timeline/DRAFT.md

 Docker Steam Headless.
 A Headless Steam Docker image supporting NVIDIA GPU and accessible via Web UI: https://github.com/Steam-Headless/docker-steam-headless

+Hiddify.
+A multi-platform proxy client based on [Sing-box](https://github.com/SagerNet/sing-box) universal proxy tool-chain.
+Hiddify offers a wide range of capabilities, like automatic node selection, TUN mode, remote profiles etc. Hiddify is ad-free and open-source.
+With support for a wide range of protocols, it provides a secure and private way for accessing free internet: https://github.com/hiddify/hiddify-app

 ----

 **Universal Search & AI:**